-Presented by the Georgia Center for Nonprofits in partnership with the American Express Foundation and MailChimp, High Potential Diverse Leaders (HPDL) is a leadership development program designed to provide the rising stars of Georgia nonprofits with the skills they need to assume executive-level responsibilities within the sector.
+Presented by the Georgia Center for Nonprofits, High Potential Diverse Leaders (HPDL) is a leadership development program designed to provide the rising stars of Georgia nonprofits with the skills they need to assume executive-level responsibilities within the sector.

 The annual HPDL program is an immersive and enriching experience of training, peer coaching, and relationship-building with established nonprofit leaders.
 Emerging leaders will build fundamental leadership skills while expanding their peer networks and support systems.
 The program includes a customized 360-degree leadership assessment, structured reading assignments, peer-group discussions, and the option to receive one-on-one executive coaching.
 Participants will gain practical tools and knowledge that can be deployed immediately in their organizations.

-Redesigned for 2018: The times can be challenging for nonprofits – but for the well-prepared, challenges can become opportunities.
+The times can be challenging for nonprofits – but for the well-prepared, challenges can become opportunities.
 For that reason, we’ve added key skills to the curriculum covering areas like change management, racial equity, and cultural intelligence, all of which will only become more important for nonprofit leaders in the coming years.
-We’re also adding an hour of peer coaching to the end of each session, as well as optional executive coaching.
+We’re also adding peer coaching to each session, as well as executive coaching at the end of the series.